SeraByte25/Cybersecurity-Writeups-/web/THM-The_Sticker_Shop.md

 <img width="498" height="216" alt="image" src="https://github.com/user-attachments/assets/f5dd1fc6-9c10-4540-8fa8-af3f100829d9" />

-Isn't not so easy how pretend
+It's not as easy as it seems.

 Then, we delete /flag.txt in the URL, we got the kitty shop (sticker shop)